baraamallah/HARMUN_TRACKER/README.md

 *   **Owner UID**: Change the `OWNER_UID` in `src/lib/constants.ts`.
 *   **Attendance Statuses**: Modify the `AttendanceStatus` type in `src/types/index.ts` and update `src/components/participants/AttendanceStatusBadge.tsx` and `src/components/participants/ParticipantActions.tsx` accordingly.
 The default status for new participants can be configured in the Superior Admin panel.
 *   **Styling**: Adjust Tailwind CSS classes and the theme variables in `src/app/globals.css`.

+## Troubleshooting Deployment

+*   **Permission Denied / Missing Data**:
+    *   Check your browser's developer console for errors from Firebase.
+These often indicate issues with **Firestore Security Rules**.
+    *   Ensure your deployed security rules in the Firebase console match the access patterns your application needs.
+Use the Rules Playground in Firebase to test them.
+*   **Missing Firestore Indexes**:
+    *   If data fetching fails with an error message in the browser console mentioning "The query requires an index...", Firestore usually provides a direct link in that error message to create the required composite index.
+Click it and create the index.
+*   **Firebase Connection Issues / API Key Errors**:
+    *   Verify that your `NEXT_PUBLIC_FIREBASE_...` **environment variables** are correctly set up in your hosting provider's settings (e.g., Vercel, Netlify).
+These must match your Firebase project configuration.
+*   **Login Problems**:
+    *   Ensure the **Email/Password Sign-in Provider** is enabled in your Firebase project's Authentication settings.
+    *   Verify that the user accounts (especially the `OWNER_UID` account) exist in Firebase Authentication.

 This guide should help you get started, understand the application's structure, and prepare for a more secure deployment!